How to choose the right Performance Testing tool?

 • Only having the tool support team is not enough, there should be proper issue management and tracker system where you can raise the ticket or chat with the team.
 Such options help to solve the issue as quickly as possible and meet the project timelines.

-• In case you have an expert team of open-source tool then you can go for it and save the project cost.
+• In case you have an expert team of open-source tools then you can go for it and save the project cost.

 6. Recording Option